MixedRealityLab/nottreal/README.md

 </h1>

 A Python application for running Wizard of Oz studies with a voice-based user interface.
-Currently only tested with macOS.

 ## Configuring NottReal